-Lining your waterline with black liner can make your eyes look bigger and brighter, but doing so with white liner is a big beauty no-no. “Oftentimes, it looks artificial,” Dali explains.
-“I prefer using an off-white shade with a hint of beige like Chanel Kohl Liner in Clair #69 ($29).
+Lining your waterline with a dark-colored liner can make your eyes look bigger and brighter when isolated to the outer edges, but doing so with white liner is a big beauty no-no. “Oftentimes, it looks artificial,” celebrity makeup artist Carolina Dali explains.
+“I prefer using an off-white shade with a hint of beige like Chanel Kohl Liner in Clair #69 ($31).
 You will have the same eye-opening effect with a more natural look.”

 Applying Liner Under Your Lashes

 Another place where white eyeliner doesn’t belong?
 Along your lower lid, right under the lashes.
-Just like using it on the waterline, it’s very unflattering.
 Instead, Dali suggests using a light brown or bronze shade and using a small angled brush to blend it in.
 “Less is more with lining under the lash line,” she says.
 “When done with a light bronzed shade, it will create the illusion of a fuller lower lash line while opening up and defining your eyes.”